Close Modal

 Author

-Sarah Fabiny is the author of many Mad Libs for kids and adults.
-She lives in Wisconsin.
+Sarah Fabiny is an author and editor living in New York City.
 View titles by Sarah Fabiny

 Who HQ is your headquarters for history.
 The Who HQ team is always working to provide simple and clear answers to some of our biggest questions.
 From Who Was George Washington? to Who Is Michelle Obama?, and What Was the Battle of Gettysburg? to Where Is the Great Barrier Reef?, we strive to give you all the facts.
 Visit us at WhoHQ.com View titles by Who HQ